isomerpages/moe-woodgrovesec/_cca/Clubs and Societies/Youth Flying Club.md

 Thursday: 3:30-5:30pm

 \*Additional sessions will be organised for selected students for the preparation of various events.
+Training days are subjected to change,

 #### Achievements and Highlights 2023